vespakoen/dstore/README.md

 curl -X POST http://localhost:2000/myblog/snapshots
 ```

-When the request completes, the storage engines are ready to handle data with the new schema.
+When the request completes, the storage engines are ready to handle data with the new blueprint.

 #Storing & removing data